LSM-based Storage Techniques: A Survey: LSM-tree Basics

-\textbf{Partitioning.} Another commonly adopted optimization is to range-partition LSM disk components into multiple (usually fixed-size) small components.
+\textbf{Partitioning.} Another commonly adopted optimization is to range-partition the disk components of LSM-trees into multiple (usually fixed-size) small partitions.
+To minimize the potential confusion caused by different terminologies, we use the term \emph{SSTable} to denote such a partition, following the terminology from LevelDB~\cite{leveldb}.
 This optimization has several advantages.
-First, partitioning breaks a large component merge operation into multiple smaller ones, bounding the processing time of each merge operation as well as the temporary disk space needed to store new components.
+First, partitioning breaks a large component merge operation into multiple smaller ones, bounding the processing time of each merge operation as well as the temporary disk space needed to create new components.
 Moreover, partitioning can optimize for workloads with sequentially created keys or skewed updates by only merging components with overlapping key ranges.
 For sequentially created keys, essentially no merge is performed since there are no components with overlapping key ranges.
 For skewed updates, the merge frequency of the components with cold update ranges can be greatly reduced.
 It should be noted that the original LSM-tree~\cite{lsm1996} automatically takes advantage of partitioning because of its rolling merges.
-However, due to the implementation complexity of its rolling merges, today's LSM implementations typically opt for actual physical partitioning rather than rolling merges.
+However, due to the implementation complexity of its rolling merges, today's LSM-tree implementations typically opt for actual physical partitioning rather than rolling merges.

 An early proposal that applied partitioning to LSM-trees is the partitioned exponential file (PE-file)~\cite{pe-file2007}.
 A PE-file contains multiple partitions, where each partition can be logically viewed as a separate LSM-tree.
 A partition can be further split into two partitions when it becomes too large.
-This design enforced strict key range boundaries among partitions, which reduced the flexibility of scheduling merges.
+However, this design enforces strict key range boundaries among partitions, which reduces the flexibility of merges.